-Certain service contracts, mainly for audit and evaluation, the use of the framework contract for beneficiaries and technical assistance, will be implemented by the Commission in direct management.
+Certain service contracts, mainly for expenditure verification/audit and evaluation and the use of the framework contract BENEF, will be implemented by the Commission in direct management.
 They should also be included, as a reminder, in the programme estimate because they form a part of the project.

-Further, the programme estimate may contain a component that the partner country executes directly using staff it employs or it recruited, so-called direct labour13.
+Further, the programme estimate may contain a component that the partner country executes directly using staff it employs or it recruited, so-called direct labour14.